Sugarbush Resort: Off-season at Sugarbush

 Sugarbush has a health and recreation center, known as the SHARC (pronounced "shark"), with three indoor tennis courts, four outdoor clay courts, two outdoor hard courts, one racquetball court, two squash courts, a weight room, indoor and outdoor pools and hottubs, steam rooms, massage rooms, a rock gym, and a dance/exercise floor.

 Sugarbush also has an 18-hole par 71 Robert Trent Jones Sr. golf course, known for its mountainous topography.

 Sugarbush is also available for hiking and biking, with mountain terrain for a variety of ability levels.
 The Bravo lift runs seven days a week from late June through labor day weekend, then on weekends through Columbus Day for lift-accessed Mountain Biking and Disc Golf.
 Also available in the Summer is an 800 ft zip line.

 On rare occasions, Sugarbush has hosted "Summerstage" concerts in the offseason.
 The Vermont band Phish performed at the resort on July 16, 1994, and the complete concert was released on the album Live Phish Volume 2 in 2001.
 The band performed two more concerts at the venue in July 1995.

 Sugarbush has two top-rated disc golf courses.
-The mountain course requires a chairlift ride and is rated by the Professional Disc Golf Association as the third most difficult in the country.
 Recently Sugarbush hosted the National Deaf Disc Golf Championship and the New England Championship.

 In the Fall, Lincoln Peak offers foliage lift rides on Fridays and weekends through Columbus Day.

 The Long Trail, a 272 mi hiking trail running the length of Vermont, traverses the summits of both Lincoln Peak and Mount Ellen.